kathyww/cse15l-lab-reports/lab-report-5-week-10.md

 ![image2](https://user-images.githubusercontent.com/103288344/172296134-1776c628-ba81-43bc-a863-46103fb8347b.png)

-* In this case the link should be /uri.
+* In this case, the link should be `/uri`.
 My markdownParse didn't count the brackets correctly so it gets out of the loop before reaching the last paratheses and returns a empty string.
 To fix this, I need to add more if statement to test through the nested brackets and check if the line in the paratheses is not end with .jpg.